Fernando María Guerrero: Biography

-After a brief stint in politics he became an editor at La Vanguardia (The Outer works) and La Opinion (The Opinion).
+After a brief stint in politics he became an editor at La Vanguardia (The Outer works) and La Opinión (The Opinion).
 He was a member of the First Philippine Assembly representing Manila's 2nd district, the Academia Filipina (Philippine Academy) and also became a leader of the Municipal Board of Manila.
 He was also a correspondent to the Royal Academy of the Spanish Language in Madrid.
 His poetry book Crisálidas was published in 1914.
 Subsequently, he published another verse compilation called Aves y Flores.
 Guerrero died on June 12, 1929, coinciding with that year's anniversary of the República Filipina (Philippine Republic).
 A school in Paco, Manila, was named after him in his honor.

 Poetry

 A 1913 poem written by Guerrero: